dehen/Inventory-Profiles-Next.github.io/docs/custom-rules/add/index.md

 * The expansion is always done in alphabetical order.
 * you can negate a wildcard with `!` for example `!*shulker_box`
+* Tags are also accepted, for example `#minecraft:stairs` will sort all blocks that are tagged as a type of stair, including mod stairs, if the mod author has properly tagged them.

 ### Rule Override